leisa218/final-map/README.md

 ### Offline Use

 - [x] When available in the browser, the site uses a service worker to cache responses to requests for site assets.
-Visited pages are rendered when there is no network access.
+Visited pages are rendered when there is no network access. (the service worker is running only in build)

 ### Application Architecture